wang22ti/AUTKC-optimization/README.md

 This is a Pytorch implementation of `AUTKC optimization` described in our paper:

->Z. Wang, Q. Xu, Z. Yang, Y. He, X. Cao and Q. Huang.
+> Zitai Wang, Qianqian Xu, Zhiyong Yang, Yuan He, Xiaochun Cao and Qingming Huang.
 Optimizing Partial Area Under the Top-k Curve: Theory and Practice.
-IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) (Early Access).
+IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 45(4): 5053–5069, 2023.

 And its Arxiv version can be found [here](https://arxiv.org/pdf/2209.01398.pdf).